October 20, 2014

 September 19, 2014

-PROVIDENCE, September 19, 2014: The legal profession was never been a revolutionary proposition; rather, its nature was always evolutionary – changing at a slow, even glacial pace.
+PROVIDENCE, September 19, 2014: The legal profession has never been a revolutionary proposition; rather, its nature was always evolutionary – changing at a slow, even glacial pace.

-But those days, legal consultant and futurist Gerry Riskin warned on Thursday evening, are gone forever.
+Those days, legal consultant and futurist Gerry Riskin warned, are gone forever.
 “The glacier of the legal profession is now moving so fast you can see it,” he said.
-To achieve success in this new professional reality, lawyers must “change our mindset entirely.”
+To achieve success in this new reality, lawyers must “change their mindset entirely.”

 September 18, 2014